tldr-pages/tldr/pages/linux/tcpick.md

 > It can capture and display TCP connections and data.
 It can also monitor network traffic on a specific interface, host, or port.
 > More information: <https://linux.die.net/man/8/tcpick>.

-- Basic Usage:
+- Basic usage:

 `tcpick -i {{interface}} -C -h {{host}} -p {{port}}`

-- Advanced Options:
+- Show help:

-`man tcpick`
+`tcpick --help`

 - Capture traffic on port 80 (HTTP) of a specific host: